-London Lines was started by Amy Kenyon in 2016.
+London Lines was started by Dr Amy Kenyon in 2016.
 A historian, writer, and photographer, Amy’s studies took place in France, Massachusetts and England.
 She completed her BA in Documentary Photography and MA in History at the University of Massachusetts, Amherst.
 Her PhD, a cultural history of postwar American suburbia, was completed at Leeds University in 1998.

 Amy has more than ten years of teaching experience gained at Leeds University, Leeds Trinity, Goldsmiths (University of London), and Leiden University in the Netherlands.
 She left university lecturing in 2014 to work as a freelance writer and academic editor.
 She has edited publications for research organizations and scholars preparing manuscripts for submission to funding bodies, journals, and book publishers.